 Pelican’s annual Halloween celebration, Boo Bash, is one of the most anticipated days of the year for Pelican team members.
-It’s jam-packed with fun games, delicious food, creative costumes, and pumpkins galore.
+It’s jam-packed with fun games, delicious food, creative costumes, and creative pumpkin decorating ideas galore.

 We don’t just carve pumpkins here at Pelican.
 Pumpkins are meticulously crafted, painted, stacked, and much more to bring the vision of their creators to life!

 Whether you’re decorating for Halloween, hosting a party, or just want a fun bonding activity with the family, we’ve got the inspiration you’re looking for!
 Check out these 24 creative pumpkin decorating ideas from the Pelican family:

 This pumpkin decoration was spot on at recreating the magic of Disney’s 101 Dalmatians!